OpenSourceEconomics/ose-course-data-science/README.md

 We maintain a list of useful resources around the tooling used in the course [here](https://github.com/HumanCapitalAnalysis/general-resources#scientific-software-development).

-#### Software packages

-* grmpy (2018). *grmpy: A Python package for the simulation and estimation of the generalized Roy model.* Retrieved from http://doi.org/10.5281/zenodo.1162640

-* respy (2018). *respy: A Python package for the simulation and estimation of a prototypical finite-horizon dynamic discrete choice model.* Retrieved from http://doi.org/10.5281/zenodo.1189209

 ## Iterations <a name="iterations"></a>

 * **Summer Quarter 2020**, Graduate Program at the University of Bonn, please see [here](https://github.com/HumanCapitalAnalysis/microeconometrics/tree/master/iterations/bonn-ss-20) for details.